pfroud/ucsc-class-info-bot/README.md

 ## Known bugs

+* Can only see classes if there's a space between department and number.
+Ex. can see "ams 5", can't see "ams5".
 * Won't recognize CS as CMPS or CMPE as CMPE
 * In the comment, classes are sorted by department name.
 Ideally they would be sorted by the order in which they're mentioned.